winger1ol/SOEN-357-mini-project/README.md

   ·Simple navigation

-  ·No text info in a same time
+  ·No too much text info in a same time

   ·Contrasting color